sermons/purity/slides/slides.md

 [1 Thessalonians 帖撒羅尼迦前書 4:12 (ESV/CUV)](# "ref")
 [Helsinki, Finland.
 Thomas Drouault](https://unsplash.com/photos/IBUcu_9vXJc "caption")
 >>>
-+ "walk": walk around (in circles): daily conduct
++ "walk": this refers to our daily conduct and habits
-+ "properly": good schema / form: respectable, becoming
++ "properly": with good schema / form: respectable, becoming
-  + outward appearance (God knows heart)
-+ "dependent": have need of no one
+  + it does include the outward appearance, how others perceive us
++ (remembering that God knows our hearts, so we should not try to be fake)
++ "dependent": not being a burden to others
++ Able to provide for our own needs
+  + And even more:

 ---
 <!-- .slide: <%= bg("unsplash-M4KpA7NC-l0-grapes_bowl.jpg") %> -->